 Hepatitis C and the Health Amendment Act Card

-- General practitioner services
+- General practitioner (doctor) services (any GP is eligible)

 - Prescribed drugs and medicines and medical and surgical aids and appliances

 - Home nursing and home support services

 - Dental, ophthalmic and aural services and appliances

 - Counselling services for both you and your family